-Setting Options Description Connection Mode Quick Advanced Selects the type of wireless connection: 7.44.4 Quick: lets you quickly connect to one computer or use the optional Quick Wireless Connection USB Key to connect Advanced : lets you connect to multiple computers via a wireless network access point Channel 1ch In Quick connection mode, 6ch selects the frequency band (channel) used by the wireless 11ch LAN SSID Auto Setting On Turns on automatic SSID Off searching in Quick connection mode; set to Off when connecting to multiple projectors at the same time SSID Up 32 alphanumeric characters Sets the SSID (network name) of the wireless LAN system the projector is connecting to IP Settings DHCP (On or Off) Selects DHCP if your network IP Address assigns addresses automatically, or turns off DHCP so you can enter the network's IP address, Subnet Mask Gateway Address subnet mask, and gateway address as needed SSID Display On Selects whether to display the Off SSID on the network standby screen IP Address Display On Selects whether to display the IP Off address on the network standby screen
+Setting Options Description Wireless LAN System 802.11b/g 802.11b/g/n Sets the type of wireless LAN system the projector is connecting to Connection Mode Quick Advanced Selects the type of wireless connection: Quick: lets you quickly connect to one computer or use the optional Quick Wireless Connection USB key to connect.
+If the SSID Auto Setting is set to On, the projector becomes an easy access point.
+If SSID Auto Setting is set to Off, the network is created in Ad hoc mode.
+Advanced: lets you connect to multiple computers via a wireless network access point (infrastructure mode) SSID Auto Setting On Off Turns on automatic SSID searching in Quick connection mode; set to Off when connecting to multiple projectors at the same time SSID Up 32 alphanumeric characters Sets the SSID (network name) of the wireless LAN system the projector is connecting to Search Access Point To Search View Search for available wireless network access points in Advanced connection mode Channel 1ch 6ch 11ch In Quick connection mode, selects the frequency band (channel) used by the wireless LAN

+Setting Options Description SSID Display On Off Selects whether to display the SSID on the network standby screen DHCP On Off Turns on DHCP if your network assigns addresses automatically; set to Off to manually enter the network's IP Address , Subnet Mask , and Gateway Address DNS Server IP address Sets the IP address for the DNS server.
+The DNS server resolves the host name entered during email configuration WINS server IP address Sets the IP address for the network folder where images are saved; this setting is used (instead of the UNC address) when the folder is on a different network segment from the projector IP Address Display On Off Selects whether to display the IP address on the network standby screen